brson/brson.github.com/_posts/2017-07-10-how-rust-is-tested.md

 ---
 layout: post
-title: How Rust is Tested
+title: How Rust is tested
 tags: [rust]
 ---